Paths to CALS

 We Want You Here

-We need 1,100 more students in our four-year programs and 90 more students in our two-year associate degree programs to meet the demand for CALS grads in North Carolina.
+We need 1,100 more students in our four-year programs and 90 more in our two-year programs to meet the demand for CALS grads in North Carolina and beyond.

-The most common path to CALS is freshman admission.
-Roughly 44% of freshmen applicants were accepted to NC State in 2020 representing 99 of North Carolina’s counties, all 50 states and 33 countries.
+Roughly 44% of first-year applicants were accepted to NC State in 2020 representing 99 of North Carolina’s counties, all 50 states and 33 countries.

 - We use a holistic admissions process for evaluating applicants.